Military Assistance Command, Vietnam – Studies and Observations Group: Foundation

 of propaganda, and diversion of resources, against the Democratic Republic of Vietnam.

 These operations (OPLAN 34-Alpha) were conducted in an effort to convince North Vietnam to cease its sponsorship of the Viet Cong (VC) insurgency in South Vietnam.
-Similar operations had been under the purview of the CIA, which placed agent teams in North Vietnam with airdrops and over-the-beach insertions.
-Under pressure from Secretary of Defense Robert S. McNamara, the program, and all other agency para-military operations, was turned over to the military in the wake of the disastrous Bay of Pigs Invasion operation in Cuba.
+Similar operations had been under the purview of the CIA, which placed agent teams in North Vietnam through covert airdrops, reconnaissance missions, and over-the-beach insertions.
+Under pressure from Secretary of Defense Robert S. McNamara, the program, along with other agency paramilitary activities, was transferred to military control following the disastrous Bay of Pigs Invasion in Cuba.

-SOG's first commander, Colonel Clyde Russell, had difficulty creating an organization to fulfill his mission since, at the time, United States Special Forces were unprepared doctrinally or organizationally to carry it out.
+Following the transition, SOG's first commander, Colonel Clyde Russell, had difficulty creating an organization to fulfill his mission since, at the time, United States Special Forces were unprepared doctrinally or organizationally to carry it out.
 At this point the Special Forces' mission was to conduct guerrilla operations behind enemy lines in the event of an invasion by conventional forces, not conducting agent, maritime, or psychological operations.
 Russell expected to take over a fully functional organization and assumed that the CIA (which would maintain a representative on SOG's staff and contribute personnel to the organization) would see the military through any teething troubles.
 His expectations and assumptions were incorrect.
 The contribution of the South Vietnamese came in the form of SOG's counterpart organization (which used a plethora of titles, and was finally called the Strategic Technical Directorate [STD]).

 After a slow and shaky start, the unit got its operations underway.
 Originally, these consisted of a continuation of the CIA's agent infiltrations.
 Teams of South Vietnamese volunteers were parachuted into the North, but most were quickly captured.
 Maritime operations against the coast of North Vietnam resumed after the delivery of Norwegian-built "Nasty" Class Fast Patrol Boats to the unit, but these operations also fell short of expectations.